Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_2.rst

    # Get only the first ten rows.
    df_dec_out = df_dec_out.iloc[:10,:]

 Finally, we load the predicted r-values using the :func:`ioutil.load_decoder_output` function.
+If we used an instance of the bulkDGD model using Poisson distributions instead of negative binomial distributions to model the predicted genes' counts, we would not have an output file with the r-values and we would not need to load them.

 .. code-block:: python